royleochan/http-proxy/README.md

 # Http Proxy

 Implements a simple HTTP web proxy that passes requests and data between a web client and a web server with basic socket programming interface.
-Concurrent requests for a single connection is implemented with multithreading.
+Concurrent connections are handled with multithreading.

 ## Extensions